Sylvanas Windrunner

 Sylvanas Windrunner is a fictional character who appears in the Warcraft series of video games by Blizzard Entertainment.
-Originally introduced in Warcraft III: Reign of Chaos, she received a dramatic redesign in World of Warcraft: Legion to her current appearance, much more in line with her in-universe lore depictions.
+Originally introduced in Warcraft III: Reign of Chaos, she received a dramatic redesign in World of Warcraft: Wrath of the Lich King, followed by a minor redesign in World of Warcraft: Legion.
 Once a high elf ranger-general of Silvermoon, Sylvanas was murdered by Arthas Menethil when she led a doomed resistance against his invasion.
 In one climactic battle, that left the capital city of Silvermoon in ruins, he managed to finally beat the elven general, ripping her soul out and transforming her into a banshee.
-This newest agent of the Lich King was empowered by hatred of the living and an everlasting desire to rule over her new people.
-In The Frozen Throne, Sylvanas was able to regain her free will, body and founded the Forsaken faction of undead while styling herself as the "Banshee Queen" and "Dark Lady".
-With her new undead forces vowing to take revenge on the Lich King, they set out to wage war against the Scourge.
-As of World of Warcraft's patch 7.0.3, she is also the incumbent Warchief of the Horde, standing as one of the most powerful political leaders in all of Azeroth following the death of Vol'jin.

 Sylvanas also appears as a playable character in the crossover multiplayer online battle arena game Heroes of the Storm.
 The character has been voiced by Patty Mattson since World of Warcraft patch 3.2 but prior to that she was voiced by Piera Coppola.